GallagherSecurity/cc-rest-docs/training/README.md

 until it has something for you (or it times out after about 50s).
 Then stay up to date by entering a loop GETting the `next` link.

-Why use this one instead of the one below?
+You really should be using bulk item updates, in the section below.
+Why use this one instead?

 * You're not running 8.30 yet, or
 * it's slightly easier if you're monitoring only one item (though that is debateable), or